PCI DSS v4.0: Targeted Risk Analysis Explained

 Targeted Risk Analysis

 With version 4.0 of the PCI DSS, the PCI Security Standards Council (“PCI Council”) has significantly changed the approach organizations must take toward risk assessment.
 Risk assessment under PCI DSS v4.0 takes the form of one or more narrowly focused “targeted risk analyses,” or TRAs, which completely replace the traditional, organization-wide risk assessments required by version 3.2.1.
 TRAs are designed to guide an organization in making informed risk-based decisions when there is flexibility in how to go about meeting a particular PCI DSS requirement.
-This falls under one of two categories, each with a corresponding set of specifics in how to conduct the TRA:
+This falls under one of two categories, each with a corresponding set of specifics on how to conduct the TRA:

 Customized Approach

 First, a TRA must be completed for each requirement met through the “Customized Approach.”
-The Customized Approach is intended to permit flexibility in organizations with highly-mature information security and risk management programs.
+The Customized Approach is intended to permit flexibility in organizations with highly mature information security and risk management programs.
 As CampusGuard discussed in a previous article, it requires more effort and cost to implement controls under the Customized Approach than the traditional “Defined Approach.”
 Additionally, the Customized Approach cannot be used with Self-Assessment Questionnaires, so we anticipate few organizations choosing to use the Customized Approach.
 Accordingly, the remainder of this article focuses on the other situation in which TRAs are used: alongside periodic requirements.

 TRAs for Periodic Requirements

 PCI DSS requirements that include an activity that must be completed “periodically” (i.e., no specific frequency is defined within the requirement) generally require completion of a TRA to determine the appropriate frequency to perform the activity.
-There are nine requirements that include the completing a TRA:
+There are nine requirements that include completing a TRA:

 1. Evaluation of system components not at risk for malware (Requirement 5.2.3.1)